baconjs/bacon.js/README.md

 Result javascript files will be generated in `dist` directory.
 If your planning to develop Bacon.js yourself, you'll want to run [tests] too using `npm test`.

-You can also build a bundle with selected features only.
-For instance

-    scripts/dist flatmap combine takeuntil

-The build system will do its best to determine the dependencies of the selected features and include those into the bundle too.
-You can also test the integrity of the bundle with your selected features using

-    scripts/runtests flatmap combine takeuntil

-TODO: partial testing currently broken.

 Test
 ====